 Alarm Systems Maintenance

-For questions regarding maintenance of your residential or commercial alarm system, contact Fire Marshal Clay Garcia at 515-279-9450 or via email.
+For questions regarding maintenance of your residential or commercial alarm system, contact the on-duty fire crew at 515-279-9450.

 If you have called 911 for any reason and you have a pet, please place your pet in a secure area away from emergency responders.
 Even if your pet is good natured, the sight of strangers entering their home and assisting their family members may make them uncomfortable and possibly aggressive.
 Often times we need to leave the front door open in order to move equipment.
 We would hate to have your pet escape out the door.

 Porch Lights On

 If you have called 911 for any reason and are awaiting our response, turn on your front porch light.
 Do this only if you can safely do so.
 This helps the emergency responders more easily locate your residence.
 Available on the market are those front porch lights that flash on and off further designating your home as the residence in need of assistance.

 Try to have your medical insurance information available for emergencies by keeping current cards in an easily accessible location.